omgnetwork/elixir-omg/README.md

 #### Setting up a Watcher (a developer environment)

-This assumes that you've got a developer's environment Child chain server set up and API running on the default `localhost:9656`, see above.
+This assumes that you've got a developer environment Child chain server set up and running on the default `localhost:9656`, see above.

 ##### Configure the PostgreSQL server with: